-A property survey shows the boundaries of the property indicating the acreage amount, and includes a written description of the property.
-It also should show any structures that would transfer with it.
+Definition: A property survey shows the boundaries of the property indicating the acreage amount, and includes a written description of the property, and should show including any structures that would transfer with it.

 The lender may deem an existing survey adequate for review, but purchasing a new survey is usually recommended.